Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Problem formulation

 \subsection{Path-tree}

 The algorithm consists in planning a path-tree.
-A path-tree is a single path, which branches into multiple possible paths at designated observations states where the belief-states change.
+A path-tree consists of paths that branch into multiple possible paths where the robot receives an observation leading to a belief-state update.
 As schematically shown on Fig.~\ref{fig:path_tree}, the path-tree starts from a single root node and finishes with leaf nodes satisfying the goal condition.
-The path-tree branches where the robot receives an observation leading to a belief-state update.
 The different branches of the path-tree are the different planned contingencies.
 To be complete, a path-tree must end inside the goal region for all $s \in \mathcal{H}$.

-In addition, we assume the observation model to be binary, meaning that $p(s|o) \in \{0.0, 1.0\}, \forall s \in \mathcal{H}, \forall o \in O$, where $o$ is an observation from the observation space $O$.
+In addition, we assume the observation model to be binary, meaning that $p(o|x, s) \in \{0.0, 1.0\}, x \in \mathbb{R}^n, \forall s \in \mathcal{H}, \forall o \in O$, where $o$ is an observation from the observation space $O$.
 This property is important.
 It guarantees that the number of belief-states is finite and can be enumerated which is needed for the graph expansion to belief-state presented in \ref{section:graph_expansion_belief_space}.
-For the example of Fig.~\ref{fig:problem}, it means that observations indicate whether the door is open or not without uncertainty.
+On Fig.~\ref{fig:problem}, it means that observations indicate whether the door is open or not without uncertainty.
 In addition, it typically implies that the number of branchings $N_o$ stays small compared to the total number of states $N$ on the path-tree.
 In other words $N_o \ll N$.
-It can be understood easily on the presented example: once an observation has been received for a door, the agent knows with certainty if the door is open or not, such that the next observations of the same door do not lead to an update of the belief-state.
+It can be understood easily on the example: once an observation has been received for a door, the agent knows with certainty if the door is open or not, such that the next observations of the same door do not lead to an update of the belief-state.